alexyuly/ViewScript-Runtime/README.md

 }
 ```

+> [!NOTE]
-> 💡 Handle events by binding them to actions.
+> Handle events by binding them to actions.
 In this case, an inline action that controls the JavaScript `window.alert` function is bound to the button's `click` event.

+> [!NOTE]
-> 💡 Parentheses are not needed to pass an argument to an action.
+> Parentheses are not needed to pass an argument to an action.
 Just put a value after an action's name.

 🧑‍🔬 Show different text content conditionally, while an element is hovered: